isomerpages/mci-m3-old/_focus-areas/3-empowering-and-mentoring-our-youths.md

 Click <a href="/images/PDF/Mendaki_Digital_v10_24nov_4.2MB.pdf" class="no-pdf-icon" style="margin-left:0;">here</a> to download the mentor manual.

-### **#AmPowered@ITE**
+### **#amPowered@ITE**

 ![FA3_ITE](/images/FA3_ITE.jpg)

 This 9-month programme targets full-time Muslim students across the three ITE colleges.
 Through mentoring and community-building initiatives such as teambuilding, motivational talks, sharing sessions and developmental workshops, the programme motivates students to stay in school and graduate with at least a NITEC qualification.
-Click [here](https://youtu.be/5P5CLRez9eA) to find out more about #AmPowered@ITE.
+Click [here](https://youtu.be/5P5CLRez9eA) to find out more about #amPowered@ITE.

-To register as a mentor for #AmPowered@ITE, click [here](https://www.tinyurl.com/volunteerMENDAKI2021).
+To register as a mentor for #amPowered@ITE, click [here](https://www.tinyurl.com/volunteerMENDAKI2021).

-### **#AmPowered@MTS**
+### **#amPowered@MTS**

 ![FA3_MTS](/images/FA3_MTS.jpeg)

 This programme caters to Secondary 3 and 4 students in the Normal stream, who are enrolled in the MENDAKI Tuition Scheme (MTS).
 As part of the programme, students benefit from community-building activities (e.g. team bonding, motivational talks, sharing sessions) and are linked up with professionals to help them envision their post-secondary pathways.
 Those in the Normal Technical stream will also be bridged to MENDAKI’s YouthSpaces @ ITE for ongoing support, should they choose to progress to the ITE after their ‘N’ Levels.

-To register as a mentor for #AmPowered@MTS, click [here](https://www.tinyurl.com/volunteerMENDAKI2021).
+To register as a mentor for #amPowered@MTS, click [here](https://www.tinyurl.com/volunteerMENDAKI2021).

-### **#AmPowered@M³Towns**
+### **#amPowered@M³Towns**

 ![FA3_M3Towns](/images/FA3_M3Towns.jpg)

-Similar to #AmPowered@MTS, the programme targets secondary school students at the various M³@Towns.
+Similar to #amPowered@MTS, the programme targets secondary school students at the various M³@Towns.
 Mentoring serves as the first level of intervention to identify students’ needs.
 Following which, students and their families are bridged to community resources and support network to attend to their last mile service delivery needs, and to equip them with self-reliance.
 Students will also be connected to national initiatives to enhance  their portfolios and future ready skills.

 ### **PEER Community Programme**